Faculty & Staff

 Mr. Brian Estrada, Associate Dean of College Counseling

 Mr. Brian Estrada has served as Associate Dean of College Counseling since August 2013.
 He worked in college admissions for nine years, first at Vanderbilt University and then at Dartmouth College.
-As an admissions officer, he worked extensively on recruitment travel strategy, admissions reader training, and served as an athletic program liaison.
-He presented talks and workshops on selective college admissions at secondary schools throughout the United States, Canada, and Mexico.
-A native of Houston, Tex., he graduated from Texas Christian University with Phi Beta Kappa honors and holds a Masters degree in Higher Education from Indiana University-Bloomington.
+As an admissions officer, he was directly responsible for reviewing student applications and for training and supervising admission readers.
+He has given talks on college admissions and college counseling at secondary schools and professional conferences throughout the United States, Canada, and Mexico.
+He graduated from Texas Christian University with Phi Beta Kappa honors and also holds a Master of Science in Education from Indiana University-Bloomington and a Master of Arts in Liberal Studies from Dartmouth College.

 Mrs. Evens obtained her degree in education from St. Catherine's University in Saint Paul, Minnesota and holds a master's in education from Hamline University in St. Paul, Minnesota.
-Mrs. Evens has more than 15 years of teaching experience at several elementary grades.
-Mrs. Evens is currently teaching 1st grade.
+Mrs. Evens has more than 20 years of teaching experience at several elementary grades including first, and fourth grade here at Providence Academy.
+He love for teaching Kindergarten is abundantly clear as soon as you step into her classroom.

 Mrs. Marcia Farniok, 2nd Grade Teacher